victoriaajuwon/python-people-api/README.md

     ```sh
     cd python-people-api
     ```
-3. You need to ensure you have virtual environment set up for the project
+3. You need to ensure you have a virtual environment set up for the project
 4. You can pip.
 To install pip, follow this [link](https://pip.pypa.io/en/stable/installation/)
 5. Install dependencies using pip
     ```sh